·

 Like I did with this viral pin.
 Holy moly stats!!!

-Example of a viral pin Stats 1
+Example of a viral pin.

 But if your pins aren’t going viral… don’t worry.